mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 ![**Boltzmann's law and the definition of a micro and macrostate.** (A) Top
 panel: ligand-receptor binding microstates.
 Middle panel: ligand-gated ion channel microstates.
 Bottom panel: membrane patch deformations.
 (B) Schematic of the definition of a "macrostate."
-In the ligand-receptor binding problem we ignore the spatial configuration of all ligand molecules, and focus on the binding state of the receptor.](ch1_fig02){#fig:ch1_fig02 short-caption="Boltzmann's law and the definition of a micro and macrostate"}
+In the ligand-receptor binding problem, we ignore all ligand molecules' spatial configuration and focus on the receptor's binding state.](ch1_fig02){#fig:ch1_fig02 short-caption="Boltzmann's law and the definition of a micro and macrostate"}

-If we want to know the likelihood of finding a particular system in any specific configuration Boltzmann's law (Eq. $\ref{eq:boltzmann_law}$) is then telling us a protocol we must follow:
+If we want to know the likelihood of finding a particular system in any specific configuration, Boltzmann's law (Eq. $\ref{eq:boltzmann_law}$) is then telling us a protocol we must follow:

 1. Enumerate all possible microstates in which the system can be found.

 2. Compute the energy of each of these microstates.

-3. Define the "macrostate" we care about by grouping all microstaes that belong to the same macrostate.
+3. Define the "macrostate" we care about by grouping all microstates that belong to the same macrostate.

 4. Compute the Boltzmann factor by exponentiating minus the energy divided by the thermal energy.

-To see this protocol in action let us apply it to the calculation of
+To see this protocol in action, let us apply it to the calculation of
 $p_{\text{bound}}$, the probability of finding an RNAP bound to the promoter.
-We will go through each of the steps on the protocol and build up the "unrealistic simplifications" that will allow us to make this calculation.
+We will go through each of the protocol steps and build up the "unrealistic simplifications" that will allow us to make this calculation.

 **1. Enumerate possible microstates.** We begin by making a drastic coarse-graining of the bacterial genome.
-For us a genome is simply made out of boxes where the RNAP can bind.
+For us, a genome is simply made out of boxes where the RNAP can bind.
 We imagine that there is a single site where RNAP can bind specifically--the promoter of interest.
 There are also $N_{NS} \approx 5\times 10^6$ non-specific binding sites, one per basepair (bp) in the genome.
 We ignore the fact that the RNAP footprint when it binds to the genome is roughly 30 bp.
-This assumption is valid if the number of available RNAP molecules is much smaller than the number of non-specific binding sites since it is extremely unlikely that by pure chance two RNAPs would fall next to each other.
+This assumption is valid if the number of available RNAP molecules is much smaller than the number of non-specific binding sites since it is improbable that two RNAPs would fall next to each other by pure chance.
 We also ignore the possibility of RNAP not being bound to the genome.
-Experimental evidence with mini-cells in which a mutant *E. coli* that sheds vesicles without segregating a chromosome support this assumption [@Bintu2005].
-The exercise then consists of choosing at random one box for each of the $P$ polymerase available to bind. [@Fig:ch1_fig03] shows in the first column two possible configurations of our coarse-grained genome.
+Experimental evidence with mini-cells in which a mutant *E. coli* that sheds vesicles without segregating chromosomes support this assumption [@Bintu2005].
+The exercise then consists of choosing at random one box for each $P$ polymerase available to bind. [@Fig:ch1_fig03] shows in the first column two possible configurations of our coarse-grained genome.

-**2. Compute the energy for each microstate.** Let us analyze first the case where all $P$ RNAP molecules are bound non-specifically to the genome.
-For simplicity we assume that RNAP binds to all $N_{NS}$ non-specific binding sites with the same affinity.
+**2. Compute the energy for each microstate.** Let us analyze the case where all
+$P$ RNAP molecules are bound non-specifically to the genome.
+For simplicity, we assume that RNAP binds to all $N_{NS}$ non-specific binding sites with the same affinity.
 We assign this energy to be $\varepsilon_P^{(NS)}$.
-This assumption could be relaxed as we explored in [@Phillips2019], but for now we don't have to worry about this complication.
+This assumption could be relaxed, as we explored in [@Phillips2019], but for now, we don't have to worry about this complication.
 For a statistical mechanician the assignment of binding energies does not come from some quantum first-principled calculation or anything similar.
-We simply label the interaction of the RNAP and the rest of the genome with a single value, $\varepsilon_P^{(NS)}$, that coarse-grains all of the hydrogen bonds and other effects that go into this physical process.
-Since we have $P$ such polymerases bound non specifically, the energy of any state with a similar configuration is then $P
-\varepsilon_P^{(NS)}$ as shown in [@Fig:ch1_fig03] second column, top row.
+We label the interaction of the RNAP and the rest of the genome with a single value, $\varepsilon_P^{(NS)}$, that coarse-grains all of the hydrogen bonds and other effects that go into this physical process.
+Since we have $P$ such polymerases bound non specifically, the energy of any state with a similar configuration is then $P \varepsilon_P^{(NS)}$ as shown in [@Fig:ch1_fig03] second column, top row.

-**3. Define the "macrostate" we care about.** In a sense when we speak about macrostate, it does not necessarily mean something that we can macroscopically observe.
-What it means is that we group together--a form of coarse-graining--a bunch of states that we take to be functionally equivalent as shown in [@Fig:ch1_fig02](B).
-In our case we only care about whether or not the RNAP is bound to our promoter of interest.
+**3. Define the "macrostate" we care about.** In a sense, when we speak about macrostate, it does not necessarily mean something that we can macroscopically observe.
+What it means is that we group--a form of coarse-graining--a bunch of states that we take to be functionally equivalent, as shown in [@Fig:ch1_fig02](B).
+In our case, we only care about whether or not the RNAP is bound to our promoter of interest.
 The configuration of the rest of the background sites is irrelevant to our question.
 What this means in practice is that we must compute the degeneracy or multiplicity of our state.
 In other